Galaxy Issue Management¶

 describe (at a very high level) the current major areas of focus for

-this issue will link to sub-issues which will go into much more detail,
+the project.
+This project will link to issues and PRs, which will go into

 Users can vote for issues by commenting with a +1.
 It’s possible to sort the issue list by ‘most commented’ which would be a good indicator of what issues are ‘hot’, though this doesn’t necessarily indicate a high vote.
 It’s possible that that this is good enough and in some ways potentially more useful to find ‘hot’ issues than a flat vote count.